Got a question to ask? Here are the answers to some of the most frequently asked questions we receive.

 A: You are more than welcome to visit donkeys by appointment once they have completed their settling in period and moved away from the new arrivals unit.
 You can arrange your visit by calling our farms admin team on 01395 578222.

 Q: Can I report a donkey in distress?

-A: If you are concerned about the welfare of a donkey, please send an email to our welfare team or call 01395 578222 to speak to our welfare team (GB).
+A: If you are concerned about the welfare of a donkey in the UK, please contact our welfare team or call 01395 578222.

 Q: Can I rehome a pair of donkeys?

-A: If you feel that you could provide a loving home for a pair of rescue donkeys and have at least an acre of land to spare, take a look at our rehoming page for more information.
+A: If you feel that you could provide a loving home for a pair of rescue donkeys and have at least an acre of land to spare, take a look at our Rehoming Scheme for more information.

 Q: Do you have any vacancies?

 A: If you are interested in joining us, check our current vacancies online.

 A: Yes.
 Take a look at our work experience page for more information.